 Accommodation-based services must consider the day-to-day needs of children and young people living in safe accommodation, and how their needs can be best met, while ensuring the safety of all residents.
-Given the upheaval and potential disempowerment felt by children in the (often sudden) changes to their living arrangements, it is important that opportunities for their participation and expression of agency are sought in decisions affecting them in accommodation-based services, although this is not routinely happening in practice.489
+Given the upheaval and potential disempowerment felt by children in the (often sudden) changes to their living arrangements, it is important that opportunities for their participation and expression of agency are sought in decisions affecting them in accommodation-based services, although this is not routinely happening in practice.

-In Bracewell's study, older children in refuges have described feeling trapped and lacking independence.490 Curtailments include not being allowed a key, restricted internet access,491 curfews and not leaving the premises.492 While many refuges had social spaces allocated for young children, it was rare to have a designated communal space for teenagers (without supervision), further impacting on their sense of independence.493 Teenagers' privacy is inhibited by the need to share a bedroom with their siblings and parent, and the feeling of refuge staff "intruding" in their lives.494
+In Bracewell's study, older children in refuges have described feeling trapped and lacking independence.
+Curtailments include not being allowed a key, restricted internet access, curfews and not leaving the premises.
+While many refuges had social spaces allocated for young children, it was rare to have a designated communal space for teenagers (without supervision), further impacting on their sense of independence.
+Teenagers' privacy is inhibited by the need to share a bedroom with their siblings and parent, and the feeling of refuge staff "intruding" in their lives.

-Insufficient access to computers and the internet compounded feelings of isolation as it reduced opportunities for social interaction with peers via social media, entertainment and school work.495 While restrictions on internet access are put in place to reduce risk, policies should take a balanced view of older children's capacity to assess their own risk and use online safety strategies.496 More positively, however, teenagers have also reported valuing the opportunity provided by accommodation-based services to meet with others with similar experiences.497 weeks out of education.499 Reasons for this include problems with transportation to schools in other areas, a shortage of available school places locally, enrolment delays, and welfare concerns.500 In order to maintain friendships and a sense of normality, many children want to continue to attend the same school.501 However, this can mean long school journeys, leaving the refuge early and returning late, as well as safety concerns regarding the perpetrator's awareness of the school location.
-Residing in safe accommodation can also create practical difficulties in completing homework, due to a lack of appropriate equipment, quiet spaces, computers and internet access.502 This can intensify a child's anxieties about their academic success, and their creation of future predictability and financial security.503
+Insufficient access to computers and the internet compounded feelings of isolation as it reduced opportunities for social interaction with peers via social media, entertainment and school work.
+While restrictions on internet access are put in place to reduce risk, policies should take a balanced view of older children's capacity to assess their own risk and use online safety strategies.
+More positively, however, teenagers have also reported valuing the opportunity provided by accommodation-based services to meet with others with similar experiences.

+One of the most significant impacts on children and young people in safe accommodation is on their education.
+For many teenagers, school provides a sense of purpose, feelings of belonging, a positive source of identity and a secure base, which can be lost due to the need for relocation.
+Teenagers spent on average 13.8 weeks out of education.
+Reasons for this include problems with transportation to schools in other areas, a shortage of available school places locally, enrolment delays, and welfare concerns.
+In order to maintain friendships and a sense of normality, many children want to continue to attend the same school.
+However, this can mean long school journeys, leaving the refuge early and returning late, as well as safety concerns regarding the perpetrator's awareness of the school location.
+Residing in safe accommodation can also create practical difficulties in completing homework, due to a lack of appropriate equipment, quiet spaces, computers and internet access.
+This can intensify a child's anxieties about their academic success, and their creation of future predictability and financial security.